conjohnerton/watchful-eye/README.md

-# Arbie - The Arbitrage Middleman
+# LiquidBot - The Automated Liquidation DApp!

 ### To run the application:
  - Open ganache or some other test chain.